Friday, March 12, 2010

 B: “Mojot svet se osum noti / Edna duša balkanska” does make a great line, especially given the rhythm of it and the music it’s set to.
 The verses here have a sense of poetry about them, but the la-la-ness of the chorus is only disguised by the Macedonian, and once we hit the English part the illusion is shattered completely.

 A: So many of the elements introduced in the opening bars of the song seem to be working against each other, and yet come together seamlessly.
-Classy production, and I like the fact that it wears its Macedonianness on its sleeve.
+Classy production.
+I appreciate that it wears its Macedonianness on its sleeve.

 V: Legs ahoy!
 Do the FYRoM delegation like their glances to camera in the opening pan or what.
-And their stools.
-Why they eschewed the lovely turquoise colour scheme the director originally gave them I don’t know: what they went with seems unnecessarily and inappropriately dark to me.
-[Addendum: are all of the men in Macedonia either boyish like the lad doing the dancing here or crusty like Vlado Janevski?
+(And their stools.)
+Why they eschewed the lovely turquoise colour scheme the production team originally offered them I don’t know: what they went with seems unnecessarily and inappropriately dark to me.
+[Addendum: Are all of the men in Macedonia either boyish like the lad doing the dancing here or crusty like Vlado Janevski?
 Is there nothing in between?]

 19 Norway